-58. Administrator Strategies for Reducing
+58. Administrator Strategies for Reducing Suspension

 Learn how to use an administrative system that addresses the two types of disruptive behavior - mischievous and severe.
-Techniques include using discipline, shelter, tardy and truancy cards.
-These are a critical part of the schoolwide management system for successfully reducing suspensions and expulsions, and keeping students in school, on task and learning.
+Techniques include using

 Presenter(s): Bert Simmons, Founder, Consultant and Trainer, The Education Company, Decatur, GA